determined-ai/determined/examples/nlp/word_language_model/README.md

 This example defines 4 models - a Transformer, a recurrent neural network with LSTM cells, a recurrent neural network with GRU cells, and a recurrent neural network with a simple RNN cell with a `tanh` activation.

-To specify which model to use, replace the `model_cls` attribute in the appropriate yaml file with one of the following:
+To specify which model to use, replace the `model_cls` attribute in the appropriate .yaml file with one of the following:
 * `Transformer`
 * `LSTM`
 * `GRU`